 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-According to one recent survey, nearly three-quarters of engaged couples take out debt to finance the wedding of their dreams.
+Many engaged couples take out debt to finance the wedding of their dreams.
 However, beginning marital life owing on credit cards isn’t the best recipe for a healthy union.
 Money matters are one of the leading causes of divorce.

 The average cost of a wedding in the U.S. is $30,000, but you don’t have to break the bank to enjoy a beautiful celebration of your love.
 Here are five tips for saving cash if you’re planning weddings on a budget.